MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/troubleshoot-cannot-bring-physical-disk-online.md

 ---
 title: Can't bring a physical disk online in a cluster
-description: Provides guidance where a physical disk fails to come online in a Windows-based failover cluster. ms.date: 04/18/2022
+description: Provides guidance for when a physical disk fails to come online in a Windows-based failover cluster ms.date: 04/18/2022
 author: kaushika-msft
 ms.author: kaushika